 People often also have questions about the Pocket Beagle’s coat.

-Like the Beagle, the Pocket Beagle typically has a short, hard, straight, and dense coat with a soft undercoat that develops in the colder months.
+Like the Beagle, the micro Beagle typically has a short, hard, straight, and dense coat with a soft undercoat that develops in the colder months.

 However, the coat may differ if the Pocket Beagle is the result of a mix with another dog.

-For example, most Pocket Beagles are constant shedders with a heavier shedding season in the spring.
+For example, most Beagles are constant shedders with a heavier shedding season in the spring.

 If a Pocket Beagle is a crossbred descendant of a Poodle, the Pocket Beagle may not shed as much.